robz/CoffeeShopStory/README.md

 CoffeeShopStory
 ===============

 This is a short story that takes place in a coffee shop and spans only a few minutes.
-It's told with a simple, semi-interactive method using a time-loop.
-I wrote it to mess around with the time-loop format.
-You read the story [here](http://www.cs.utexas.edu/~rjnevels/CoffeeShopStory/).
+It's told with a simple, semi-interactive method using a time loop.
+I wrote it to mess around with the time loop format.
+You can read the story [here](http://www.cs.utexas.edu/~rjnevels/CoffeeShopStory/).

 Check out main.js for an example of how to create stories using storyteller.js.